Underpin-WP/widget-loader/readme.md

 # Underpin Widget Loader

-Loader That assists with adding GDPR-compliant widgets to a WordPress website.
+Loader That assists with adding widgets to a WordPress website.
+It uses Underpin's built-in fields API to handle the render, and storage of widget data

 ## Installation